 Far too often, dental problems balloon into major issues without offering any sort of real warning.
 To ensure that your dental health is where it needs to be, it’s important to schedule routine cleanings and exams, which prevent gum problems and cavities.
 These important appointments also allow dental practitioners to identify unknown issues which might otherwise go unnoticed and ultimately develop into serious, expensive problems.

 As the old saying says, an ounce of prevention is worth a pound of cure.
-Don’t wait for a minor problem to explode into a major one; contact Dr. Siegel to schedule a routine dental cleaning and checkup.
+Don’t wait for a minor problem to explode into a major one; call Dr. Siegel at (610) 272-0828 to schedule a routine dental cleaning and checkup.